mvolkmann/MyUnixEnv/notes/GoogleCloudNotes.md

         * \c {db-name} -- connects to specific database in instance
         * \d -- lists tables
         * SQL select statements
-        * press ctrld to exit
+        * press ctrl-d to exit
   * to delete a database from an instance
     * from command line
       * `gcloud sql databases delete --instance {instance} {db-name}